 Lorraine Langridge MBACP(Accred Reg) PG.Couns Dip(nhs) PG.Dip Supervision

-Life can be tough, you may be struggling in your relationships, feeling depressed or anxious, coping after a bereavement or you just don't feel quite right.
+Life can be hard, you may be struggling in your relationships, feeling depressed or anxious, coping after a bereavement or you just don't feel quite right.

 Perhaps your childhood experiences are affecting you in adult life.
 Maybe you and your partner are just not getting along and you need some help from someone that does not know you or your family....someone neutral and objective.